neondatabase-labs/clerk-nextjs-neon-rls-authorize/README.md

 This repository is a guided getting started example for Neon Authorize + Clerk RLS.

 1. Create a Neon project
-2. Clerk a Clerk Application
+2. Create a Clerk Application
 3. Head to the Clerk dashboard, and find "JWT Templates"
 4. Create a JWT Template ("Blank") and give it any name (e.g., "my-jwt-template")
 5. Copy the "JWKS Endpoint" URL and save it for later